+2.1.5 Plateau tasks

-2.2.5 Plateau tasks.
-Interested in understanding the number of tasks it takes before a user achieves their maximum performance in terms of accuracy and completion time, we asked subjects to register 30 blocks of identical size as fast as possible during the Plateau phase (RQ4, with results in Sections 3.2 and 3.3).
+Interested in understanding the number of tasks it takes before a user achieves their maximum performance in terms of accuracy and completion time, we asked subjects to register 30 blocks of identical size as fast as possible-during the-Plateau phase (RQ4, with results in Sections 3.2 and 3.3).
 The Plateau phase followed immediately after the last task of the Ramp-Up phase.
-We determined this number of tasks in pilot studies where we aimed to achieve a balance between subject exhaustion, total participation time, and detectability of a
+We determined this number of tasks in pilot studies where we aimed to achieve a balance between subject exhaustion, total participation time, and detectability of a plateau.

-Distance Angular difference Size difference Number of tasks Prompt Smallest Biggest Tutorial 0.3 kidneyHeight + offset 0 degrees + offset 0.2 kidney Height 1 Audio explanation of interface Increasing Decreasing Ramp-Up start: 0.3 kidney Height + offset end: 2 kidneyHeight start: 0 degrees + offset end: 180 degrees start: 0.2 kidney Height + offset end: 0.05 kidney Height 14 Odd: speed Even: accuracy Plateau Consistent Consistent 11 12 13 14 30x 1.15 kidneyHeight 180 degrees 0.125 kidneyHeight 30 Speed plateau.
 Given that subjects in the Desktop setup spent around three times longer on tasks as subjects in the VR setups (see Section 3.3), the number of tasks in the Plateau phase had to be high enough for us to detect a performance plateau while ensuring a timely finish of the experiment.
 A more complete description of Plateau phase task difficulty can be found in Section 2.2 and Fig 4.

-2.2.6 Post-questionnaire.
+2.1.6 Post-questionnaire

 After finishing the registration tasks part of the study, the Unity application was closed, and each subject (now out of VR if part of VR Tabletop or VR Standup) completed a post-questionnaire about their experience.
 We included this post-assessment to learn how much users liked the registration interface, to determine what they would improve, and to compare user satisfaction across setups.
 Satisfaction score compilation is detailed in Section 2.3.6.

-2.3 Task difficulty and stimuli generation
+2.2 Task difficulty and stimuli generation

 Task difficulty in the Ramp-Up phase of our study is a combination of the distance between tissue block and target block, the size of both blocks, and the angular difference between both blocks (see Fig 4).
 During the Ramp-Up phase, distance, angular difference, and size were continuously increased until the distance was 200% of the kidney height, the angular difference was 180 degrees, and the side length of the two blocks were only 5% of the kidney height.
-To generate stimuli used in the Ramp-Up phase, we used Lerp(), a native Unity method for linear interpolation (see Eq 1) to interpolate between start and end values.
+To generate stimuli used in the Ramp-Up phase, we used Lerp(), a native Unity method for linear interpolation (see Equation 1) to interpolate between start and end values.
 To increase angular difference over time, we used Slerp(), a different implementation of the aforementioned Lerp() function (for rotations), to gradually rotate the target block towards an end rotation of 0, 270, and 180 (around the x-, y-, and z-axis) using linear interpolation.

-$$Lerp = \begin{cases} a, & , \text{ if } t \leq 0 \\ b, & , \text{ if } t \geq 0 \\ a + (b - a) t & , \text{ if } 0 < t < 1 \end{cases}$$ (1)
+$$Lerp = \begin{cases} a, & \text{, if } t \leq 0 \\ b, & \text{, if } t \geq 1 \\ a + (b - a) t & \text{, if } 0 < t < 1 \end{cases}$$